 Network television news revenues have been stagnant for years and newspapers and magazines seem to be leading a charge into bankruptcy.
 This leaves the media increasingly desperate to generate as much hysteria and fear as possible to increase ad revenues.
 People on the registry, like it or not, are their new cash cow.

 Is it any wonder that, every year, companies that specialize in “sex offender management” solutions for the courts and law enforcement send their lobbyists to each of the state capitals and to Washington D.C. to influence public policy and legislation with huge wads of cash to spread around?
 At the same time, many sex offender registrants are deprived of their right to vote, kept off the internet, and saddled with unemployment and homelessness.

 There’s a problem-solving principle called “Occam’s Razor” which postulates that a person, when presented with competing hypothetical answers to a problem, should select the answer that makes the fewest assumptions and is inherently the “simplest.”

-You want to know why very little ever seems to get accomplished in the sex offender law reform movement?
+You want to know why very little ever seems to get accomplished in the sexual offense registry reform movement?
 The answer is simple.
 Money talks.

 This is an assault — on anyone of these registries— PUNITIVE, and lacks humanitarian dignity– NO ONE should suffer at the hands of these list!